hollowaykeanho/Upscaler/README.md

 Hence, please plan out your storage budget before starting a video upscale project.

+> **IMPORTANT**
+>
+> **Know your hardware limitations** before determining the scaling factor.
+A
+> scale of 4x on a 1090p for a 16GB memory laptop can crash the entire OS during
+> video re-assembly phase due to memory starvation.

 #### (2) Setup Project Directory
 You're advised to create a project directory for upscaling video project due to